 These condensed consolidated interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") with the assumption that the Company will be able to realize its assets and discharge its liabilities in the normal course of business rather than through a process of forced liquidation.
 The Company has incurred losses from inception and does not currently have the financial resources to complete development in the long-term.
-As at September 30, 2014, the Company had not advanced its properties to commercial production.
+As at March 31, 2015, the Company had not advanced its properties to commercial production.
 The Company's continuation as a going concern is dependent upon the successful results from its exploration activities and its ability to attain profitable operations and generate funds from therefrom and/or raise equity capital or borrowings sufficient to meet current and future obligations.
-The Company believes its current working capital is adequate to maintain the next twelve months of operations.